zhuimengmayi/WebView_Android/README.md

 # Hybrid discuss in android webview

 ## Js to native
-  1.intercept url by shouldOverrideUrlLoading, this way just be async only 2.newer version(>=android 4.4), @JavascriptInterface, can be sync 3.intercept js prompt、confirm method( on ui thread ), can be sync.
+  1.intercept url by shouldOverrideUrlLoading, this way just be async only<br />
+  2.newer version(>=android 4.4), @JavascriptInterface, can be sync<br />
+  3.intercept js prompt、confirm method( on ui thread ), can be sync.
 ## Native to js
   if sync resolve the result directly